Articles » Latest Articles

 There are several ways to find insolvent companies, these include:

 • Companies house: They offer an online search facility where you can check the trading status of the company whether they have ceased trading, insolvent or dissolved.
+This only list companies that have declared insolvency, either themselves or via the courts, and does not show if an existing company is trading in an insolvent state.

 • London Gazette: This is a free service allowing you to search and browse a register of corporate insolvency procedures and changes to registered office addresses and ownership.
 Simply entering a company’s registration number or trading name will present any notices posted about the company of interest.
+Again this only shows companies that have formally been declared insolvent.

 You can also use these three tests for potential commercial insolvency, which are a mechanism for assessing whether a company can meet their liabilities: